 5 Ways to Shop Safely Online:

 Don’t rely solely on customer reviews on the website—they can be fabricated.
-Instead:- Cross-check reviews on trusted sites like the Better Business Bureau or Consumer Reports.
+Instead:

 Ensure your phone, computer, and browser are running the latest updates.
 Use antivirus software and avoid public Wi-Fi when shopping online.
 If you must use public Wi-Fi, connect through a secure VPN.